 The midwives encourage and help you to formulate your birth plan long before the big day arrives.
 Toward the end of pregnancy, the midwives review your vision and wants for your birth.
-All clients are encouraged to attend one of the childbirth classes offered at the birth center.
+All clients are encouraged to attend one of the childbirth classes recommended by the birth center midwives.
 These classes are important in educating yourself on all of the birth choices and comfort measures available to you for your planned natural birth.

 After the birth, we routinely delay cord clamping and keep baby skin-to-skin with mom.
 The midwives or doula assist with nursing and support family to bonding during these precious first hours.
 The average stay at the birth center about six hours after birth.

 Midwives are trained professionals and experts in natural birth.
 Midwifery care is centered around and individualized for each woman.
 Instead of treating a problem, the midwife focuses on prevention.
 During each hour-long prenatal visit, the client and midwife review diet, exercise, supplements, sleep habits, sources of stress, discomforts, and concerns.
 The birth center midwives merge medical and holistic, natural remedies.
 Every recommendation is customized to the client and her individual needs.
 The midwives get to know you as a person and discuss your desires and fears for your birth.

 Initial appointments are usually scheduled between 10 and 12 weeks.
 (This is when baby’s heartbeat can usually be heard with a doppler).
 Appointments with the midwives are scheduled every 4 weeks in early pregnancy.
 Starting at 28 weeks, appointments are every 2 weeks and starting at 36 weeks, appointments are weekly.
 During an appointment the providers check your blood pressure, temperature, weight, feel and measure baby, and listen to baby’s heartbeat.
 Family and support people are always welcome to prenatal appointments.